1st Minnesota Infantry Regiment: Later service

-Post war
+Postwar

-Sergeant George F. Mortimer, who Was Born at Fort Snelling, served as a Corporal in Companies A & C in the 1st Minnesota Infantry Regiment during the American Civil War.
+Sergeant George F. Mortimer, who was born at Fort Snelling, served as a corporal in Companies A and C in the 1st Minnesota Infantry Regiment during the American Civil War.

-Colonel (brigadier General) William Colvill at a Reunion at Fort Snelling.
+Brigadier General William J. Colvill at a reunion at Fort Snelling.

-Post war, both General Hancock and U.S. President Calvin Coolidge were unrestrained in their praise for the actions of the 1st Minnesota.
+Postwar, both General Hancock and U.S. President Calvin Coolidge praised the actions of the 1st Minnesota.
 Gen. Hancock, who witnessed the action firsthand, placed its heroism highest in the annals of war: "No soldiers on any field, in this or any other country ever displayed grander heroism."
 Gen. Hancock ascribed unsurpassed gallantry to the famed assault stating: "There is no more gallant deed recorded in history."
 Emphasizing the critical nature of the circumstances on July 2 at Gettysburg, President Coolidge considered: "Colonel Colvill and those eight companies of the First Minnesota are entitled to rank as the saviors of their country."

-Minnesota has two monuments at the Gettysburg National Military Park.
-The more grand of the two bears the inscription:
+Minnesota has two monuments at the Gettysburg National Military Park, including the 1st Minnesota Infantry Monument.
+One of the monuments bears the inscription:

 On the afternoon of July 2, 1863 Sickles' Third Corps, having advanced from this line to the Emmitsburg Road, eight companies of the First Minnesota Regiment, numbering 262 men were sent to this place to support a battery upon Sickles repulse.

 As his men were passing here in confused retreat, two Confederate brigades in pursuit were crossing the swale.
 To gain time to bring up the reserves & save this position, Gen Hancock in person ordered the eight companies to charge the rapidly advancing enemy.

-The order was instantly repeated by Col. Wm Colvill.
+The order was instantly repeated by Col. William Colvill.
 And the charge was instantly made down the slope at full speed through the concentrated fire of the two brigades breaking with the bayonet the enemy's front line as it was crossing the small brook in the low ground there the remnant of the eight companies, nearly surrounded by the enemy held its entire force at bay for a considerable time & till it retired on the approach of the reserve the charge successfully accomplished its object.
 It saved this position & probably the battlefield.
-The loss of the eight companies in the charge was 215 killed & wounded.
-More than 82% percent.
+The loss of the eight companies in the charge was 215 killed and wounded, more than 83% percent.
 47 men were still in line & no man missing.
-In self sacrificing desperate valor this charge has no parallel in any war.
+In self-sacrificing desperate valor this charge has no parallel in any war.
 Among the severely wounded were Col. Wm Colvill, Lt Col. Chas P Adams & Maj.
 Mark W. Downie.
 Among the killed Capt.
 Joseph Periam, Capt.
 Louis Muller & Lt Waldo Farrar.
 The next day the regiment participated in repelling Pickett's charge losing 17 more men killed & wounded.